kavia-common/travel-planner-pro-219443-219452/travel_planner_frontend/README.md

 If endpoints are not available, the app falls back to localStorage seamlessly.

+## Places Search

+A Places Search feature lets users find points of interest and add them to an itinerary or save as a destination.

+- UI: Trip Details includes a Places tab (if PLACES_SEARCH is enabled) with a search bar, results, and an Add action.
+- Behavior: Debounced input, top 10 results, keyboard navigation (Up/Down/Enter), Escape clears, loading/empty states, and recent queries (session-scoped).
+- Adding to itinerary: choose “today” or pick a date (native date input).
+Adds via itinerary service.
+- Providers:
+  - OpenStreetMap/Nominatim (default, no key) with rate-limit friendly headers.
+  - Mapbox (requires REACT_APP_MAPBOX_TOKEN).
+  - Google (placeholder in demo; prefer Nominatim/Mapbox).
+- Fallback: Local curated dataset with fuzzy matching if no provider configured or if provider fails.

+Feature flag:
+- PLACES_SEARCH (default: true).
+Can be disabled via REACT_APP_FEATURE_FLAGS.

+Provider env vars:
+- REACT_APP_PLACES_PROVIDER=openstreetmap|mapbox|google (default: openstreetmap)
+- REACT_APP_NOMINATIM_URL (optional, default https://nominatim.openstreetmap.org)
+- REACT_APP_MAPBOX_TOKEN (optional, for Mapbox provider)
+- REACT_APP_GOOGLE_MAPS_API_KEY (optional, for Google provider - not fully implemented in demo)

+Routes:
+- The Places tab is within Trip Details.
+A direct route is also available: /trips/:tripId/places (renders TripDetails with the Places tab).

 ## Environment Variables

 Place variables in a .env file at the project root (or use your CI/CD environment).
 All variables are prefixed with REACT_APP_ to be accessible at build time.